 I have a T-shirt that reads, “One percent?
 Did anyone check the closets?”
 I have never accepted that conservative belief by some that only one percent of the population is homosexual.
 Come on, I probably know more than that myself!
 And how can they ever ascertain a true census when so many closet cases simply refuse to admit it about themselves?
 So, of course, the percentage is always going to be unrealistically low.
 But suppose we do consider even one percent of the world’s population?
-As of July 2015 the population of the world has reached 7.349 billion, and one percent of that is 73,490,000.
+As of September 2022 the population of the world has reached 7.98 billion, and one percent of that is almost 80 million.
 That’s still a lot of faggots and dykes by anybody’s standards!
 It is certainly enough to merit some recognition and to lend some attention to our basic human rights.
 Interest groups of much smaller numbers have demanded social consideration.

-And I would make a wager that the number of gay people in the world well exceeds that number.
+I would make a wager that the number of gay people in the world well exceeds that number.
 If you hear anyone nowadays say that they don’t know any homosexuals, they must be really out of it or just in major denial.
 How could that be, when we are everywhere?
 Of course, they know some!
 They just probably don’t want to know that they do.
+That’s like saying that every gay person in the world has no family, friends or any social acquaintances whatsoever.
 You can’t possibly get away from us.
 And since we are not going away, those who don’t want us around?…well, that’s just tough!

 Did you ever stop to think about what the world would be like if there were no gays or if none had ever existed?
 It certainly would be devoid of many wonderful and beautiful things.
 I defy anyone to think back through the history of the world, at any specified period of time, and not encounter some significant contribution to our lives, especially to our cultural heritage, that a homosexual person was responsible for.
 I’m sure that everyone has a favorite author, artist, performer, athlete, teacher, inventor, innovator, some hero or role model, somebody in your life that you greatly admire and respect, that was or is gay, whether you may be aware of it or not.
 Let me cite some random examples of historical and current homosexual influence on our civilization.